How to Plan Multi-Stop Routes on iPhone Using Apple Maps Route Planner

 It is a great tool for daily commuters It is best used for a trip to new locations

-4. The number of additional Stops
+4. Maximum number of stops

 If you’re using an Apple Maps or Google-powered mapping platform, you are likely to search for more convenient options.
 The reason is both of these apps offer limited extra stops which may restrict you from planning and optimizing multiple stops.